 The ownership part of the phrase is equally important.
 Unlike a brand that is simply licensed and applied to pre-existing products, the regional distributors for Aiwa actually own the rights to the name.
 They have long term vested interests in making the brand a success and building its reputation.
 We often say this is like the difference between owning a car and renting it.
 You can certainly expect the owner of a car to take more interest in maintenance than someone who rents it for a weekend.

 Won’t there be confusion?

 Probably not as much as you expect, due to language differences and shipping barriers.
-The products in Latin America, USA, Europe, and Asia will often be quite different, but they shouldn’t affect each other much.
+The products in Latin America, USA, Europe, Asia and Australia will often be quite different, but they shouldn’t affect each other much.
 We won’t ship our products to those regions, and they won’t ship theirs to ours.
 That’s the agreement, as it stands today.